spiceai/blog/content/posts/project/q-learning-reward-is-all-you-need.md

 <div style="display: flex; justify-content: center; padding: 5px;">
   <div style="display: flex; flex-direction: column;">
     <img style="max-width: 600px; margin: auto" src="https://user-images.githubusercontent.com/19952490/145569847-4be91c13-3ffb-4ad8-83c4-fb841e9d2c96.png" />
 	<div style="font-size: 0.8rem; font-style: italic; text-align: center;">Figure 1.
-Example of reward given for different actions at a specific stae.
+Example of reward given for different actions at a specific state.
 Here a simple 2D map with a goal.</div>
   </div>
 </div>

 ### Q-Table

-We know that actions' outcomes (rewards) will vary depending on the current state we are, otherwise the problem would be trivial to solve.
+We know that actions' outcomes (rewards) will vary depending on the current state we are in, otherwise the problem would be trivial to solve.
 If the states that are relevant to our actions can be numbered, a simple way would be to build a table with all the possible states/action pairs.
 There are different ways to build such a table depending on how we can interact with our environment.
 Eventually, we would have a good 'map' to guide us to do the best actions.

 <div style="display: flex; justify-content: center; padding: 5px;">
   <div style="display: flex; flex-direction: column;">